Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Frequently asked questions

 Are factoring companies regulated?

-No. Invoice financing uses your business’s unpaid invoices as collateral for a loan, while invoice factoring involves selling your invoices to another company.
+Yes.
+Invoice financing uses your business’s unpaid invoices as collateral for a loan, while invoice factoring involves selling your invoices to another company.

 More guides on Finder